 Arrange (tightly) in a baking dish and bake for 30 minutes at 482 degrees F.

-Manouri cheese is a Greek cheese that has a creamy texture.
-It even has a citrus flavor which makes it ideal for a dessert.
+Manouri cheese is an alabaster white Greek cheese that has a creamy texture reminiscent of cheesecake.
+It is lower in salt and has a citrus flavor which makes it ideal for a dessert.

 Basically, you would cut your cheese into round slices and lay them decoratively on a plate.